marcusbuffett/newreads/README.md

 http://web.lvh.me:4200 instead, since that's where traefik is running, which proxies api requests to the server.

-## Analytics

-You can access all the analytics for the site [here](https://ackee.nextgreatbook.com), just login with admin/admin.

 ## Tech stack

 - Backend